Ericliu001/SwiftUI-Navigation-Sample/README.md

 ### 1. Scope Hierarchy

-The application uses a tree structure of scopes:
+The application uses a **flat tree structure** of scopes where RootScope acts as the parent for all feature scopes:

 ```
 RootScope
 ├── ContactScope
 ├── ChatScope
-│   └── ChatListItemScope
+├── ConversationScope
 └── SettingsScope
 ```

-Each scope manages its own dependencies and can provide dependencies to child scopes.
+This flat structure eliminates nested dependency chains, simplifies navigation, and makes cross-scope communication easier.
+Each scope manages its own dependencies and receives them from RootScope.

 ### 2. Scope Implementation Pattern